magnusviri/dockerfiles/freeorion/README.md

 Docker Compose and Dockerfile to get [FreeOrion](https://freeorion.org/) running in a container.

+I have not used this in a long time.
+I don't know if it still works.

+## Install

 Download and install docker-compose and [docker](https://www.docker.com/get-started).

 ## Clone Repository